zaneriley/personal-site/README.md

 ### Backend

 The backend is built with Elixir and Phoenix.
 PostgreSQL is used as the database for storing project data and user interactions.
-Obviously not super relevant and overkill for what's basically a website, but it was fun to make and I get to use the infra for other projects.
+Obviously overkill for what's basically a website, but I hope to use the infra for other projects.

 ### Frontend